-Page 4: A hand drawn diagram of a given command for a sequence of circles and/or line segment, with calculations
+Page 4: A hand drawn diagram of a given command (from teacher) for a sequence of circles; the GeoGebra diagram and description of errors/accuracies.

 To begin, open a GeoGebra classic page, (close the keyboard) then open a long input bar at the bottom as follows:

 For each command given as an example, either type carefully to include all brackets or copy and paste into the input bar on the GeoGebra page.

-A squence until now has simply been a list of numbers.
-The sequence command in geogebra is as follows:
+A sequence until now has simply been a list of numbers.
+The sequence command in GeoGebra is as follows: